effector/effector/src/content/docs/en/api/effector/split.md

 ### Case store

-Store with string which will be used to choose case by its name.
+Store with a string which will be used to choose the case by its name.
 Placed directly in `match` field.

 ```ts
 split({